mrw34/mrw34.github.com/_posts/2025-06-11-new-river-path.md

 - The King's Meads railway crossing near the start of the walk to have been permanently closed by Network Rail - the nearest alternative is on Mead Lane
 - The section after the Google data centre near Waltham Cross has been closed by Thames Water - their suggested diversion is via the footpath alongside the A10

-These diversions are included on the map below.
-There are also some minor, temporary diversions near Bull's Cross due to resurfacing work on the path but these are relatively easy to navigate.
+These diversions are included on the map below ([GPX](<New River Path.gpx>)).
+The resulting route is ~43km.There are also some minor, temporary diversions near Bull's Cross due to resurfacing work on the path but these are relatively easy to navigate and not included on the map.

 <iframe src="https://www.google.com/maps/d/embed?mid=1C9THgmzy_Tp1xyrIMLO6D_TnSrF_9SQ" width="640" height="480"></iframe>